JLeuze/Meteor-Slides/readme.txt

 == Upgrade Notice ==

 = 1.5 =
-Meteor Slides 1.5 adds responsive slideshow support, an improved slideshow widget, new translations, and updates jQuery Cycle.
+Meteor Slides 1.5 adds responsive slideshow support, touch navigation, an improved slideshow widget, new translations, and updates jQuery Cycle.

 = 1.4 =
 Meteor Slides 1.4 replaces the navigation graphics, adds support for custom scripts and the Members plugin, updates jQuery Cycle and adds new and updated translations.